Strawberry Shortcake

 How to Properly Store Your Biscuits

 Strawberry shortcake tastes best when the components are fresh, but with proper storage, you can easily prep ahead or save leftovers without losing flavor or texture.
-Store each part separately for the best results.

-• For a just-baked feel, warm them in a 300°F (150°C) oven for 5–7 minutes before serving.
+• Room Temperature (Best for 1–2 Days): Keep the cooled biscuits in an airtight container or wrap them individually in plastic wrap.
+Store at room temperature for up to 48 hours.
+For a just-baked feel, warm them in a 300°F (150°C) oven for 5–7 minutes before serving.

-• Wrap each biscuit tightly in plastic wrap, then place them in a zip-top bag or sealed container.
+• Refrigerator (Up to 1 Week): Wrap each biscuit tightly in plastic wrap, then place them in a zip-top bag or sealed container.
+Reheat briefly in the oven instead of the microwave to maintain a crisp exterior.

-• Wrap each one in plastic wrap and place in a freezer-safe bag.
+• Freezer (Best for Long-Term Storage): Freeze fully cooled biscuits for 2–3 months.
+Wrap each one in plastic wrap and place in a freezer-safe bag.
+Thaw at room temperature and warm lightly in the oven before serving.

 How to Properly Store Your Strawberries